aymannajim/an_jobBlips/README.md

 [ESX &amp; QBCore] Create Blips based on Jobs [FiveM]

 # You will find everything you need in `config.lua`
+# You can add as many blips with as many jobs as you like in the following way:

 ```lua
 Config.Blips = {